b2ihealthcare/snow-owl/README.md

 See the [administration guide](documentation/src/main/asciidoc/administration_guide.adoc).
 You may find the quick references for [console commands](documentation/src/main/asciidoc/administrative_console_reference.adoc) and the [administration REST API](documentation/src/main/asciidoc/administrative_rest_reference.adoc) helpful.

+## Contributing

+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
+We use [SemVer](http://semver.org) for versioning.
 [CHANGELOG.md](CHANGELOG.md) contains a curated, chronologically ordered list of notable changes for each version.

 ## License

 This project is licensed under the Apache 2.0 License.
 See [LICENSE](LICENSE) for details and refer to [NOTICE](NOTICE) for additional licencing notes and uses of third-party components.

+## Acknowledgements

+In March 2015, [SNOMED International](http://snomed.org) generously licensed the Snow Owl Terminology Server components supporting SNOMED CT.
+They subsequently made the licensed code available to their [members](http://www.snomed.org/members) and the global community under an open-source license.